devgeniem/wp-geniem-roles/README.md

 # Geniem Roles
-Wrapper classes for developers for WordPress role creation and editing.
+Wrapper classes for developers to create and manipulate WordPress roles.

 ## Installation
 Move plugin to your WordPress installation `plugins/` folder.